Angellucy460/Currency-Converter-App/README.md

 # 🪙 CURRENCY CONVERTER APP

-*A currency converter is a digital tool or application that allows users to convert the value of one currency into another using up-to-date exchange rates.*
+*A currency converter app is a digital tool or application that allows users to convert the value of one currency into another using up-to-date exchange rates.*

 ---